 Researchers aren’t yet certain what causes Parkinson’s.
 There are several factors that may contribute to the disease.

 suggest that genes play a role in the development of Parkinson’s.
 An estimated 15 percent of people with Parkinson’s have a family history of the condition.

 The Mayo Clinic reports that someone with a close relative (e.g., a parent or sibling) who has Parkinson’s is at an increased risk of developing the disease.
 It also reports that the risk of developing Parkinson’s is low unless you have several family members with the disease.

 How does genetics factor into Parkinson’s in some families?
 According to Genetics Home Reference, one possible way is through the mutation of genes responsible for producing dopamine and certain proteins essential for brain function.

 There’s also some evidence that one’s environment can play a role.
 Exposure to certain chemicals has been suggested as a possible link to Parkinson’s disease.
 These include pesticides such as insecticides, herbicides, and fungicides.
 It’s also possible that Agent Orange exposure may be linked to Parkinson’s.

-Not everyone exposed to these environmental factors develops Parkinson’s.
-Some researchers suspect that a combination of genetics and environmental factors cause Parkinson’s.
+Not everyone exposed to these environmental factors develops Parkinson’s. that a combination of genetics and environmental factors cause Parkinson’s.